4am-robotics/cob_command_tools/generic_throttle/README.md

-# cob_generic_throttle
+# generic_throttle
-> Tested on ROS Indigo - Ubuntu 14.04 - Python 2.7

-cob_generic_throttle is a ROS package offering a Python implementation of a throttle for topics.
+generic_throttle is package offering a Python implementation of a throttle for topics.
-Despite the "cob_" in the name, the package is a general ROS tool.

-Class GenericThrottle runs a ROS node which subcribes to a list of topics and published them again at a desired rate.
+Class GenericThrottle runs a ROS node which subscribes to a list of topics and publishes them again at a desired rate.
 List of topics and desired rate are specified through ROS parameters.

-Why should I use this? well, if you remotely control a robot (e.g. via Wifi), you want some topic to be streamed from the robot to you, e.g. to your rviz for simulation purpose.
-Now, let's say you stream several Pointcloud topics over Wifi at 30 hz.
-This is going to flood your network with (heavy) messages and you will only get unreliable/delayed data.
-With a GenericThrottle node running on the robot, you could reduce the rate of the topics your are interested in and read the "throttled" topics from remote without flooding your network.
+By default, the throttle operates in a latched mode: if no new message are available from the input topics, it will continue to publish the last available message.
+However, after a certain time (to be defined in parameter /generic_throttle/delay in seconds) it will throw a warning and stop publishing the old message.
+As soon as new messages become available, the throttle will start to publish again.

+Each throttled topic is treated as independent (if one stops, the other are not influenced by that).

 # TODO
 - for sensor_msgs/Image enable reduction of the resolution of the throttled topic